Skip to content

 Limitations

 This estimate uses one constant inflation rate over the full period.
-Actual inflation changes over time and can differ significantly from long-term assumptions.
+The rate you enter is an assumption, typically based on the Consumer Price Index (CPI) published by the U.S. Bureau of Labor Statistics.
+Actual inflation changes year to year and can differ significantly from long-term assumptions.

 Frequently Asked Questions